1 (The Motors album): Background and production

 The Motors signed with Virgin Records on 13 May 1977.
 The Motors then consisted of Nick Garvey (lead vocals, guitars), Andrew McMaster (bass, keyboards, vocals), Ricky Slaughter (drums) and Rob Hendry (guitar, vocals).
 Soon afterwards Hendry was replaced by Bram Tchaikovsky.

 The new line-up began touring with the Heavy Metal Kids in June 1977.
 After the tour they then began recording the album with the record producer Robert John "Mutt" Lange and released "Dancing the Night Away" / "Whiskey and Wine", their debut single off the album in September 1977.
 The single climbed to number 42 in the UK Singles Chart and spent four weeks in the charts.
-The track was extended to go onto the album, which they released as a 12-inch single.
-Two other singles were also released from the album, "Be What You Gotta Be" and "Cold Love", but they failed to chart.
+An extended version of 'Dancing the Night Away', almost seven minutes long, was included on the album and released as a 12-inch single.
+Two other singles were also released from the album, "Be What You Gotta Be" and "Cold Love", but both failed to chart.

 The album was released in October 1977.
 It entered the UK Albums Chart on 22 October 1977 and climbed to number 46 and spent four weeks in the chart.
 On the Melody Maker album chart it peaked at number 30.
 The album was re-released on CD on 22 March 1991 by Blue Plate / Virgin (Catalogue No 1821) and in 2006 by Captain Oi!
 Records (Catalogue No AHOYCD 276) with bonus tracks.

 The album cover was designed by Cooke Key Associates for Virgin Records.
 The design of the album cover was altered for the US market, with a larger "The Motors" logo.
 The image of the band and the name of the album "1" were both removed, therefore implying that the title of the album was The Motors.